How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Install a classic pendant light in the middle of the ceiling to highlight your sofa and ottomans.
 Embellish the top edges of the gazebo with string lights.
 They will increase the brightness and give the framework a romantic appearance.

 I have included this idea to show you that the art of mix and matching is not difficult at all.
+If you want to take this to the next level, I think that adding a couple of outdoor fire pits and tiki torches will change the entire aesthetic and make it resemble a tropical escape.

 Explore Different Cultural Styles